It’s time to diversify…

 Assess Everyone Equally

-In addition to following our own guidelines, as expert industry recruiters, we can protect hiring managers from unintentional bias in their initial decision making of who to interview.
-When providing CV’s to be considered by line managers or HR, we can anonymise them.
-This isn’t a practice often taken up by employers as digital marketing is incredibly incestuous, where almost everyone knows everyone, but it’s there as an option.
+In addition to following our own guidelines, as expert industry recruiters, we can protect hiring managers from unintentional bias in their initial decision-making of who to interview.
+When providing CVs to be considered by line managers or HR, we can anonymise them.
+Removing gender, geography or other telling factors.
+This isn’t a practice often taken up by employers but it is one we offer, and with those employers who use it there are very positive results.

 If you’re hiring, expanding the digital marketing expertise of your team; and would like expert support in your recruitment, email your details to email@example.com.